y2k04/gamelauncher/README.md

 An open-source C# WinForms Game Launcher

 ## How to use
-Everything is done using right click.
+Everything is done using right click on the sidebar.
 This is where the Add, Edit and Remove Game buttons are.